 2 to 3 feet high and wide; mounded form.

 Tree & Plant Care

-Plants should be pruned after flowering (very little pruning is needed).
+Plants should be pruned after flowering if needed.

 Best flowering and fall color occurs in full sun.